acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 > ~~~
 > {: .output }
 >
-> ...you may have forgotten to run `module load nvhpc`.
+> ...you may have forgotten to run `module load nvhpc/22.7 cuda/11.4`.
 {: .callout }

 To get this to run with a GPU, you need to add some code to create and launch a **kernel**.
-A kernel is a portion of code that can be transfered to the GPU and run there.
+A kernel is a portion of code that can be transferred to the GPU and run there.
 A simple example would look like the following.

 ~~~
 #include <stdio.h>